 I will carry myself through me.

-You’ll somehow feel that genuine calling for change.
+We’ll somehow feel that genuine calling for change.

 At the end of the day…